fennec-lang/fennec/docs/4-misc.md

       - `.field`
     - values have alternatives (enums); can refer to an alternative (= variant)?
       - `~variant`
+        - this is just a typecast, isn't it?
+          - well, if we check the place where we witness the location, then this is a type assertion witness!
+        - or use `.variant` and reserve `~` for negation later?
+          - this is consistent with swift-like enum variants
       - unclear what is the meaning
         - for borrowing, borrow of one variant borrows any variants
         - for views, is this a conditional view?